nhsconnect/national-authentication/pages/Implementation/ImpGuide_OIDC.md

 ### Supporting Information
-The above example is the authorization code client.
+The above example is the authorisation code client.

 When using either implicit or hybrid flow the authentication response is encoded in the fragment part of the URL.
-This requires additional handling, e.g. using Javascript aresp is an instance of an AuthorizationResponse or an ErrorResponse.
+This requires additional handling, e.g. using Javascript aresp is an instance of an authorisationResponse or an ErrorResponse.
 The latter if an error was returned from the OP.
 Among other things you should get back in the authentication response is the same state value as you used when sending the request.

 ---